benjaminhuang13/SIR-Sim/frontend/README.md

 ## How to create HTTP API Gateway

 1. Click `Create API`
 2. Click `Build` under HTTP API.
+Name it and attach integrations if they are created already.
 Wait for the creation and then open the API Gateway
 3. Click `Create` next to `Routes for sirsim(name of api)`
 4. Select `GET` for the route and type a path `sirsim/data`.
 Click `Create`
 5. Do this again for PUT.
 Select `PUT` for the route and type a path `sirsim/data`.
 Click `Create`